The Hideous Sun Demon: In other media

 part of the film's soundtrack was used during the cemetery chase scene in Night of the Living Dead.
-The film appeared on Elvira's Movie Macabre, a television series in which the title character comments on the films that are shown, and the screenplay for the film was published as Scripts from the Crypt: The Hideous Sun Demon by BearManor on May 1, 2011.
+It appeared on Elvira's Movie Macabre, a television series in which the title character comments on the films that are shown,.
+An early screenplay, quite different from the eventual movie, was published as Scripts from the Crypt: The Hideous Sun Demon by BearManor on May 1, 2011.
+The book features an introduction by the film's producer Robin C. Kirkman and a lengthy production history by Tom Weaver.
 A modeling kit of the Sun Demon character was released by Resin from the Grave in 1988, sculpted by Fred Hinck.

 In an interview with UK publishing company PS Publishing, author Bruce Golden credited The Hideous Sun Demon as inspiration for his book Monster Town.
 According to Golden, he previously wrote a short story titled, "I Was a Teenage Hideous Sun Demon", which he described as a "dark satire" of the film.
 The band Hideous Sun Demons was named after the film.